 To better see what has happened from an historical point-of-view, one way is to change the price axis to a logarithmic scale.
 You can now better see the tops and bottoms:

 It's difficult to know where a bottom and a top is.
 But I've defined a top as the highest price before a fall with more than 50 percent to a bottom.
 A bottom is the lowest price before a raise to a top which is higher than the top before the fall.
+A crash is defined as over when the price reaches a new ATH, which bitcoin did 2020-12-01, so the 2017 crash is over.

-It could also be interesting to compare the bubbles before the crash.
-I've also included the crashes in this chart, so if you bought bitcoin at the first day of trading and sold at the bottom after the first crash, you would still have made 2178 percent.
+It can also be interesting to compare the bubbles before the crash.
+I've also included the crashes in this chart, so if you bought bitcoin at the first day of trading in 2010 and sold at the bottom after the first crash, you would still have made 2178 percent.
 But if you managed to buy exactly at the bottom and sold at the top, you would have made:

 ...and follow me on Twitter: @eriknordeus